FeiWang810/CapstoneProject/README.md

 ### business_data_prediction
 1. Download yelp data and unzip it, put the data in the 'dataPreprocessing' file.
 2. Run the data Processing.
 3. Run all the models in the 'ClassificationModel' file.
-All the result will save in the 'result'files, text and graph.
+All the result will save in the result files, text and graph.
+Such as:

 ```sh
 python knn.py